Does Dry Cleaning Really Clean Your Clothes

 When most people drop off their favourite suit, silk dress, or winter coat at the dry cleaner, they wonder: Is this really cleaning my clothes, or just making them smell nice?
 It’s a fair question.
 After all, you’re trusting expensive or sentimental garments to a process that sounds mysterious.

 In this guide, we’ll break down what dry cleaning actually is, how it works, and whether it truly cleans or hides dirt.
-We’ll also clear up common myths, compare it to regular laundry, explain the science in simple terms, and share real-life examples from London that prove how effective it can be.
+We’ll also clear up common myths, compare it to regular laundry, explain the science in simple terms, and share real-life examples from London that demonstrate its effectiveness.

 Why the Name “Dry Cleaning” Is Confusing